 The original plan for closure of the pilot was after the May Spring Bank Holiday, when schools would re-do the Parental Participation Audit and parents and staff would complete a closing survey so that Parentkind could analyse any changes in opinions or engagement.
 Unfortunately, due to the coronavirus pandemic this was not possible, as schools had not been open and any school improvement/development plans were placed on hold so that schools could concentrate on delivering education remotely.
 However, we have gathered some success stories from the schools which can be found below.

 Kerry-Jane Packman, Development and Memberships Director at Parentkind said: “Our aim was to create parental engagement strategies that teachers and school leaders can easily make part of their school day to improve attendance and reduce exclusions.
 There is plenty of research to show that parents are a real force for good when it comes to their child’s education and learning.
 When they have regular and meaningful conversations with their children, set high aspirations for their futures and demonstrate their own interest and support of learning at home and school, the impact can be significant.”

-Charlotte Bown, Head of Delivery at the Doncaster Opportunity Area, added: “The Doncaster Opportunity Area is pleased that Parentkind will be delivering this work to support schools to improve their parental engagement strategies.
-Our programme focuses on improving social mobility and we know that engaging with families will be key to this.”
+Charlotte Bown, Head of Delivery at the Doncaster Opportunity Area added: “The Doncaster Opportunity Area is pleased that Parentkind have delivered this work to support schools to improve their parental engagement strategies.
+Our programme focusses on improving social mobility and we know that engaging with families will be key to this.”